 Help me to document the extent of this problem

-I have added a blog to the bottom of this entry to provide a forum for people with this problem.
+In October of 2010 I added a blog to the bottom of this entry to provide a forum for people with this problem.
 I want to encourage anyone who has experienced these sewage odours in the winter to make a quick blog entry -- especially if it is associated with ice capping.
 If there are enough of you we might even get some building code support in building houses to avoid these problems in the first place.
 Local health departments tell me they get "some" complaints every year but I am sure that most people just don't know that this is something that is well known and has solutions.

 If you try one of the above solutions, please let us all know where you live and how well it worked in your climate.
 The codes are not moving, but the solutions are evolving.